LeEnno/label-love/README.md

 # label-love

-**Automator Service to subscribe to a WordPress Comment Feed with Google Reader automatically organizing it into a folder.**
+**Subscribe to a WordPress Comment Feed with Google Reader automatically organizing it into a folder – all by one single shortcut.**

 If you're visiting a blogpost and want to subscribe to the comments-feed by using one single shortcut, this one is for you.